ymadoff/ryba/ganglia/collector/index.coffee.md

 # Ganglia Collector

-Ganglia Collector is the server which recieve data collected on each host by the Ganglia Monitor agents.
+Ganglia Collector is the server which recieves data collected on each host by the Ganglia Monitor agents.

     module.exports = ->